Accurate and efficient numerical calculation of stable densities via optimized quadrature and asymptotics: Generalized Gaussian quadrature

 where $u'$ and $g'$ denote differentiation with respect to $t$.
 The problem of computing an oscillatory integral has therefore been converted to that of solving a first-order, linear differential equation on the interval $[a,b]$.

 Levin-type methods will require the solution of this ODE \emph{every time} an integral has to be evaluated.
 Even with high-order convergent ODE solvers, these methods are unlikely to beat generalized Gaussian quadrature methods in terms of floating-point operations (after suitable offline pre-computations).
 Levin-type methods could be applicable to the parameter range $.9 < \alpha < 1.1$, $\beta \neq 0$, where modestly-sized generalized Gaussian quadratures are not available.
-For example, if a Chebyshev spectral method is used to solve~\eqref{eq_levind}, numerical experiments indicate that the condition number of the system can reach~$\sim 10^6$ before the solution $u$ can be fully resolved (requiring $\sim 1000$ Chebyshev terms)~\cite{driscoll_2014}.
-Therefore, a significant loss of accuracy with spectral methods is likely.
-Indeed, sometimes only nine significant digits are achieved with this approach.
-Adaptive step-size ODE solvers or other methods may obtain higher accuracy in solving~\eqref{eq_levind}, but their efficiency as compared to generalized Gaussian methods has yet to be analyzed.
+For example, if a Chebyshev spectral method is used to solve~\eqref{eq_levind}, numerical experiments indicate that the condition number of the system can reach~$\sim 10^6$ before the solution $u$ can be fully resolved (requiring $\sim 1000$ Chebyshev terms).
+Therefore, a significant loss of accuracy with the Chebyshev spectral method is likely.
+Indeed, sometimes only 9 significant digits are achieved with this approach.
+A more specialized solver would have to be developed to solve~\eqref{eq_levind} efficiently and with higher accuracy.

 Levin-type methods could also be used for integral representations of the partial derivatives of stable densities, for which no asymptotic expansion is available.
 However, it is likely to be cheaper to form a Chebyshev interpolant of the density as a function of the parameter, and then differentiate the series (i.e. perform 2D interpolation and spectral differentiation).
 This will achieve higher accuracy than a finite difference scheme, with a slightly higher computational cost.